The End of Eternity: Reception

 The book was highly acclaimed by critics.
 The New York Times reviewer Villiers Gerson praised the novel by stating it "has suspense on every page" and "exhibits in every chapter the plot twists for which the author is famous."
 In a 1972 review, Lester del Rey declared that no one "has wrung so much out of... or has developed all the possibilities of paradox."

 As noted by the critic Susan Young, John Crowley's award-winning 1989 novella "Great Work of Time" has the same basic outline as The End of Eternity, a secret society of well-meaning time travelers bent on remodeling history and a young man recruited into the society to make a specific change that would bring the society itself into being.
 The details of what the time travelers do and when in time they operate are very different from those in Asimov's book.
 However, in both books, the society's operations come to a halt through the influence of people from the future for reasons that have to do with the existence of that future.
 Young also notes a similarity with Poul Anderson's The Corridors of Time, which also depicts a complex society of time travelers who find sections of the future inaccessible; also in Anderson's book, the intervention of the people of that further future plays a pivotal and cataclysmic role in the plot.

 Charles Stross has stated that his 2009 novella Palimpsest is effectively a rewrite of The End of Eternity.

-There are also similarities to John Brunner's Times Without Number, which was originally published in 1962 and revised for re-publication in 1969.
-However, in that story, the time-policing organization struggles in vain to prevent its own annihilation; the conclusion is that timelines in which time travel arises are unstable and cannot sustain their existence.